jess-of-the-woods/tid_til/react/react.md

 - class name needs to start with capital letter..

 ####Props
 - is an immutable value ( never changes ).
-Props is an object you can set props when you create a new instance of a component.
+Props (properties) is an object.
+You can set props when you create a new instance of a component.

 ####State ( & setState )
-- changes over time, based on user interaction etc.
+- changes over time, based on user interaction etc. You can call setState on state to mutate it.

 ####JSX:
 - new language( looks a bit like HTML in your js file ) mix of js & HTML